progressivis/progressivis/README.md

 2. Create a conda environment with the following command:

-NB: by default it will create an environment called *progressivis-environment*.
+NB: by default it will create an environment called *progressivis*.
 If you want, you can change this name in the file *environment.yml* before runninng the command.
 Remember to reflect this change in the following commands.

 ```
 conda env create -f binder/environment.yml